(Chicago, Illinois, March 11, 1893 – Ridgewood, New Jersey, October 2, 1965).1

 Meanwhile, Milnor’s relationship with Dwyer—who could evidently rub people the wrong way36—was growing more relaxed, and the “Lt.
 Dwyer” of Milnor’s earlier diary entries becomes “Geoff.”
 On June 17, 1918: “Went around to Geoff’s apartment from Murrays and I had quite a talk with him about our future work.
 It looks now as though I was going to stay here as his assistant for good.”

 It was a relief to Milnor that, although no longer training to fly, he did get his commission.
 When he thought he would be a machine gun instructor in early March, he filled out the necessary application to be sent to Pershing; two weeks later “My application came back from Tours owing to some small mistake.
 Makes me sick.”37 However, in early April, “A cable came through from France saying all cadets in England were to be recommended, so we all were.
 As my papers were still here in the office my name went in the cable.”38 Pershing had been made aware that, due to insufficient training facilities, many would-be pilots in England were falling behind their stateside counterparts in gaining commissions, and he was recommending to Washington that the affected men receive commissions as first lieutenants aviation reserve; Washington agreed, provided the men were put on “non flying” status and only transferred to flying status when they completed training.39 Milnor was among those granted their commissions on this basis, as recorded in a cablegram dated May 13, 1918.40 He was among the those whose status would not be changed from “non-flying” to “flying.”
 He noted with some relief in his diary on May 27, 1918 that “Active duty orders arrived about 3.30.
 Some good news.
-So I am now a full fledged 1st ‘Lute’.”
+So I am now a full fledged 1st ‘Lute’.”40a

-When he arrived in London, Milnor found that Stokes—who had been sidelined by appendicitis when most of the other second Oxford detachment men were going to Grantham—was working at Aviation H.Q.
+When he arrived in London, Milnor found that Stokes—who had been sidelined by an operation when most of the other second Oxford detachment men were going to Grantham—was working at Aviation H.Q.
 Stokes sent Milnor “around to the Red Court Hotel, 19 Bedford Place where he and Capt.
 Swann are staying.”
 Three days later “ [I] brought my luggage out to the hotel.
 Jim & Capt.
 Swann have left to take an apartment so I moved into Jim’s old room No. 18 on the ground floor.”41 Russell Square and the Red Court Hotel were a bit of a hike from H.Q., and this may have prompted Milnor to go in with Stokes on an apartment on Ebury Street in Belgravia in early July, when it was clear his position at H.Q. was secure.

 Milnor’s days in the office at 35 Eaton Place could be monotonous.
 The tedium was offset by encounters with Oxford detachment members passing through London.
 At various times Milnor saw and/or dined with Harold Hatch Gile (“Hash”), Duerson Knight, Bennett Oliver (“Bim”), Stuart Cary Welch, Paul Stuart Winslow, and William Dolley Tipton (“Tip”) of the first Oxford detachment.
 Of the second Oxford detachment men, he saw Earl Adams, Mudge, Ritter, and Wheeler, all of whom had been at O.S.U., as well as Wendell Ellison Borncamp, Walter Chalaire, Goodnow (“Goody”), John Warren Leach, Conrad Henry Matthiessen (“Matty”), Francis Kinloch Read (“Frank”), the two “Jakes” (Walter Andrew Stahl and Julian Carr Stanley), and Raymond Watts.
 His good friend Stier dropped in on his way out to Stonehenge for training in March and then spent his embarkation leave in London with Milnor in the latter part of May.
 Hamilton, who had been posted to France in March, had leave in July and spent it with Milnor.